Python-GIS-book/site/source/back-matter/md/glossary.md

 Binary predicate
   See {term}`Spatial predicate`.

+Camel case
+  A variable naming convention in which words are joined without spaces by capitalizing the first letter of each word that follows the first.
+For example, `gpsStationId`.

 Collection
   A group of data types known as containers, where multiple values can be stored together.
 The built-in container data types in Python are dictionary, list, set, and tuple.